 Wondering how to get equity out of your home?
-We’ll discuss several alternative ways you can access your home’s equity.
+We’ll discuss several alternative ways you can access taking equity out of your home.

 The ability to build equity draws many people to homeownership.
-After all, it functions as the ultimate financial safety net and resource.
+After all, it functions as the ultimate financial safety net and resource without having to get a personal loan.
 Simply put, equity is the difference between what your home is worth, and what you owe on your current mortgage.

 To that end, the amount of equity you have in your home builds over time, and it serves as a valuable financial asset.

-When you need to get equity out of your home, many people automatically envision having to sell their primary residence and move.
+When you think of taking equity out of a home, many people automatically envision having to sell their primary residence and move.
 While putting your asset on the market—especially when the housing market is high—is always an option, there are also several other ways to extract equity out of your home without having to put you and your family through a major life change.